EU sends charge sheet to Visa over inter-regional fees

 BRUSSELS (Reuters) - The European Commission said on Thursday it had sent a charge sheet to credit card group Visa (V.N) over the fees merchants have to pay when customers from outside the bloc make purchases in the European Union.

-In 2014, the Commission ended another investigation into the company's fee structure in 2014 when Visa Europe agreed to capping the transaction fees it charged.
+In 2014, the Commission ended another investigation into the company's fee structure when Visa Europe agreed to cap the transaction fees it charged.

 "Inter-regional fees represent an important part of the total fees within the Visa scheme," the Commission said.

-The Commission, which has the power to fine Visa up to 10 percent of its global turnover if it is found breaching the bloc's antitrust rules, said it was waiting for the company's response before deciding on further action, a Commission spokeswoman told Reuters.
+The Commission, which has the power to fine Visa up to 10 percent of its global turnover if it is found breaching the bloc's antitrust rules, said it was waiting for the company's response before deciding on further action.

+After Visa is given access to the Commission's file on the issue, it has two months to reply.